Improved Algorithms for Parity and Streett objectives: Parity Objectives in Game Graphs

-\emph{ Winning strategies and sets.} A strategy $\str$ is winning for player~$\pl$ at start vertex $v$ if the resulting play is winning for player~$\pl$ irrespective of the strategy of player~$\op$.
-A vertex $v$ belongs to the \emph{winning set} $W_\pl$ of player~$\pl$ if player~$\pl$ has a winning strategy from $v$.
+\emph{Winning strategies and sets.} A strategy~$\straa$ is winning for player~$\pl$ at start vertex~$v$ if the resulting play is winning for player~$\pl$ irrespective of the strategy of player~$\op$.
+A vertex~$v$ belongs to the \emph{winning set} $W_\pl$ of player~$\pl$ if player~$\pl$ has a winning strategy from $v$.
 By the following theorem every vertex is winning for exactly one of the two players.
-When required for explicit reference of a specific game graph $G$ or specific parity game $P$ we use $W_\pl(G)$ and $W_\pl(P)$ to refer to the winning sets.

-\begin{theorem}[\cite{EJ91,McNaughton93}] For every parity game the vertices $V$ can be partitioned into the winning set~$\we$ of~$\pe{}$ and the winning set~$\wo$ of~$\po{}$.
-There exists a memoryless winning strategy for~$\pe{}$ (resp.\ $\po$) for all vertices in~$\we$ (resp.\ $\wo$). \end{theorem}
+When required for explicit reference of a specific game graph~$\game$ or specific parity game~$\pgame$, we use $W_\pl(\game)$ and $W_\pl(\pgame)$ to refer to the winning sets.
+The algorithmic question for parity games is to compute the sets~$\we$ and~$\wo$. \begin{theorem}[\cite{EmersonJ91,McNaughton93}] For every parity game the vertices $V$ can be partitioned into the winning set~$\we$ of player~$\pe$ and the winning set~$\wo$ of player~$\po$.
+Each player has a memoryless strategy that is winning for her from all vertices in her winning set. \end{theorem}

-The algorithmic question for parity games is to compute the set~$\we$.
-We will use the following algorithm for B\"uchi games as a subroutine in our algorithm. \begin{theorem}[\cite{CH12,CH14}] Let $(G, B)$ be a B\"uchi game with game graph $G$ and B\"uchi vertices $B$.
-There is an algorithm $\buchialg(G, B)$ that computes~$\we$ in time~$O(n^2)$. \end{theorem}